Granville Sharp: Sharp's first involvement: Jonathan Strong

 Sharp's brother William held a regular surgery for the local poor at his surgery at Mincing Lane, and one day in 1765 when Sharp was visiting, he met Jonathan Strong.
 Strong was a young black slave from Barbados who had been badly beaten by his master, David Lisle, a lawyer, with a pistol to the head.
 This left him close to blindness and as a result he had been cast out into the street as useless.
 Sharp and his brother tended to his injuries and had him admitted to Barts Hospital, where his injuries were so bad they necessitated a four-month stay.
 The Sharps paid for his treatment and, when he was fit enough, found him employment as an errand runner with a Quaker apothecary friend of theirs.

 In 1767, Lisle saw Strong in the street and planned to sell him to a Jamaica planter named James Kerr for £30.
 Two slave catchers captured Strong with the intention to ship him to the Caribbean where he would work on Kerr's plantation.
 Strong was able to get word to Sharp, who went directly to the Lord Mayor who in turn convened those laying claim to Strong.
-In court Mr Macbean, Kerr's attorney, produced the bill of sales from when Lisle sold Strong to Kerr.
+In court, Macbean, Kerr's attorney, produced the bill of sales from when Lisle sold Strong to Kerr.
 That was not enough to convince the Lord Mayor because Strong was imprisoned without clear cause, and so he liberated Strong.
 Afterwards, a West India Captain named David Laird grabbed Jonathan Strong's arm and claimed he would take him as James Kerr's property.
 Sharp, at the suggestion of Thomas Beech, the Coroner of London, threatened to charge Laird with assault should he attempt to take Strong by force.
 Laird let go of Strong and everyone who had been summoned departed without further dispute.

 Afterwards, David Laird instituted a court action against Sharp claiming £200 damages for taking their property, and Lisle challenged Sharp to a duel—Sharp told Lisle that he could expect satisfaction from the law.
 Sharp consulted lawyers and found that as the law stood it favoured the master's rights to his slaves as property: that a slave remained in law the chattel of his master even on English soil.
 Sharp said "he could not believe the law of England was really so injurious to natural rights."
 He spent the next two years in study of English law, especially where it applied to the liberty of the individual.

 Lisle disappeared from the records early, but Kerr persisted with his suit through eight legal terms before it was dismissed, and Kerr was ordered to pay substantial damages for wasting the court's time.
 Jonathan Strong was free, even if the law had not been changed, but he only lived for five years as a free man, dying at 25.